 Are you handy with a paintbrush?
 Painted dishes, cups and glasses, especially wine glasses are very popular.
 Or perhaps you can etch on a beer stein or mason jar.
 Instead of paint or etching, you can use decoupage to decorate kitchen items.
 Decorative dishes, mugs and glasses make great gifts, which makes them a great item to create.

 Many people in business like to buy personalized magnets, buttons or pins to give away to potential customers.
 Or you can make your own unique item and start a trend (remember bottle cap magnets?).

 9. Pet Goods

 People love their pets.
-And they love to spoil their furry friends, making a home business in the pet market a good idea...
+And they love to spoil their furry friends, so making a home business in the pet market is a good idea.
 Items you can make for the pet market include pet beds, clothes, and collars.
-Plus you can create decorative items, such as art or a locket with the pet’s picture.
+Plus, you can create decorative items, such as art or a locket that can hold the pet’s picture.